 The most important factor in providing care for our pets, and particularly decision making about end of life care, is their quality of life.
 But what is quality of life?
 Not only can it be tricky to define, but it can be somewhat subjective to assess.
 Most of us don’t want to wait until our pet is actively suffering to provide hospice care or humane euthanasia.
 So how do we know when they need more help or when is the right time to choose pet euthanasia?
 Fortunately, we are here to help guide you through these tough decisions.

 Quality of life assessments often focus heavily on pain, but that is only one factor to consider.
 Quality of life assessments must take into account not just the patient’s physical comfort, but also their social and mental well-being.
-When asking questions about quality of life, we aren’t really looking for yes or no answers, as these situations are usually not that black and white.
+When asking questions about quality of life for dogs and cats, we aren’t really looking for yes or no answers, as these situations are usually not that black and white.

 Things to consider include:

 - Social relationships: Are they engaging with members of the household normally, including both people and other animals?
-Social relationships can be just as important as physical health in determining quality of life.
+Social relationships can be just as important as physical health in determining quality of life for dogs and cats.